-After George W. Bush won the 2000 election — despite the media’s intention depressing of the Bush vote by calling Florida for Gore when polls were still open in the conservative panhandle — Gore contested the election until December 13, the day after the Supreme Court called off the endless recounts demanded by Gore in only certain Florida counties.
+After George W. Bush won the 2000 election — despite the media’s intentionally depressing of the Bush vote by calling Florida for Gore when polls were still open in the conservative panhandle — Gore contested the election until December 13.
+That was the day after the Supreme Court called off the endless recounts demanded by Gore in only certain Florida counties.

 The night of the court’s ruling, Lawrence Tribe, the Harvard law professor who’d argued one of Gore’s cases before the court, and Ed Rendell, general chairman Democratic National Committee, went on TV and said it was time for Gore to concede.

 Both were immediately attacked by their fellow Democrats and forced to retract their statements.
 Gore’s deputy campaign manager, Mark Fabiani, for example, told The New York Times that Rendell “seems to be more interested in getting his mug on TV than in loyalty.”

 The next day, Gore conceded, telling his supporters he had “congratulated him on becoming the 43rd president of the United States” — “becoming” not “winning.”
 He added, “while I strongly disagree with the court’s decision, I accept it.”

 But that still wasn’t the end of it!
 Weeks later, the Congressional Black Caucus tried to prevent congressional certification of the Electoral College for Bush, raising objection after objection on the House floor.